Azure/azure-iot-sdks/csharp/doc/run_sample_on_windows_iot_core.md

 Once the project has been created, we need to include a reference to the Microsoft.Azure.Devices.Client library -- this is the component that contains the functionality necessary to connect to Azure IoT Hub.

-In the Solution Explorer window, right-click on the solution and select "Managed NuGet Packages":
+In the Solution Explorer window, right-click on the solution and select "Manage NuGet Packages":

 ![Manage NuGet Packages...](./pngs/manage_NuGet.png)